Hey there, fellow home decor enthusiasts! If your staircase needs a little love, a DIY stair runner might just be the perfect project for you.

 Neutral Tones for Subtlety

 A neutral-toned runner can seamlessly blend with any decor.
 I find it soothing and perfect for creating a calm, cohesive look.
+It also serves as a wonderful base for DIY beach theme table decor if you want a relaxed, coastal vibe.

 Use Jute for a Rustic Look

 Jute runners bring a rustic and eco-friendly look to stairs.
 Their durability and texture make them a favorite in my own home.
+If you are also updating your exterior spaces, these outdoor deck stairs with landing ideas can help complete the rustic vibe outside.

 Layered Rugs for Texture